 Below is an idea of a meal plan for one week.
 I included breakfast and dinner for each day.
 When we are traveling in the RV, we typically are busy and on the go during the day.
 We like to eat a good breakfast, lunch on the road and then dinner back in the RV.
 I will include lunch ideas at the bottom of the breakfast and dinner plans.

-Pancakes – These are so perfect to make on the Blackstone Grill.
-Our favorite pancake mix is Kodiak mix.
+Pancakes – These are so perfect to make on the Blackstone Grill (from Amazon).
+Our favorite pancake mix is Kodiak mix (also available on Amazon).
 Sometimes we add chocolate chips and, in addition to syrup, we like peanut butter on our pancakes.

 Cuban sandwiches – This is one of our favorites.
 They would make a great lunch but we typically eat for dinner with a side of veggies.
 You will need hoagie buns, ham slices, shredded pork, havarti cheese, Claussen pickles (the sandwich slices), mustard and butter.
 Butter the outside of the hoagie buns, add the rest of the above ingredients to the sandwich and heat on the Blackstone Grill until the bread is hot and toasty.
 I prefer to smash the bread down to flatten the sandwich.
 Yum!